regal/regal/README.md

 *Note: This example is available [here](https://github.com/regal/demos/blob/master/snippets/external-snippets/bundler-demo.ts).*

 Once your game is bundled, only the bundle file is needed to play it.

-#### Configuring the Bundler

-`bundle()` accepts an optional configuration object that can be used to control certain behaviors of the bundler, such as the location of `input` or `output` files, the module `format` of the bundle, or whether minification should be done on the bundle after it's generated.

-This configuration object can either be passed into the `bundle()` function itself or included under the `"bundler"` property in `regal.json`.

-See the [`regal-bundler` documentation](https://github.com/regal/regal-bundler/blob/master/README.md) for more details.

 ## API Reference